Astros rout Nationals in Game 4, level World Series 2-2

+The Houston Astros opened the 2019 World Series with Gerrit Cole on the mound, followed by Justin Verlander and Zack Greinke.
+But the first starter to earn a victory in the quest for a championship was rookie Jose Urquidy.

+What the right-hander lacked in star power, he made up in grit and creativity during Game 4 on Saturday, mixing his pitches well to keep the Washington Nationals off balance as the visiting Astros earned an 8-1 victory.

-Rookie Jose Urquidy eased the burden of a bullpen game, dominating over five scoreless innings on Saturday night as the visiting Houston Astros evened the 2019 World Series at 2-2 with an 8-1 victory over the Washington Nationals.
+Urquidy, with just a handful of major league outings to his credit, eased the burden of a bullpen game, dominating over five scoreless innings in Game 4, leveling the series at 2-2 with Game 5 set for Sunday in Washington.

+“(Urquidy) was working really hard there to mix it up,” Astros second baseman Jose Altuve said on MLB Network after collecting his third consecutive multi-hit game in the series.
+“The fastball and changeup played really good today.
+I’m happy he threw five innings the way he did it, because obviously we needed that.”

 Robinson Chirinos hit a home run for the second consecutive game, and Alex Bregman hit a grand slam and drove in five runs as the Astros picked up their second straight victory after losing the first two.
 Bregman and Michael Brantley each had three hits.